Within (company)

-Within Unlimited, Inc, or commonly Within, is a studio based in Los Angeles developing the VR fitness service Supernatural on Meta Quest.
+Within Unlimited, Inc., or commonly Within, is a studio based in Los Angeles developing the VR fitness service Supernatural on the Meta Quest.
 The company was founded by Chris Milk and Aaron Koblin in 2014 and initially created, acquired, and distributed 360-degree video, AR, and VR experiences across web, mobile, console, and headsets.
-The company was acquired by Meta Platforms in February 2023.
+In February 2023, Meta Platforms Inc. acquired the company.

 History

-Originally named Vrse, Within was founded in 2014 by Chris Milk, and Aaron Koblin, creator of Google’s Data Arts team.
-The company has produced and distributed some of augmented and virtual reality's most seminal works, including Clouds Over Sidra, in partnership with the United Nations (2015), Lambchild Superstar (2017), co-directed by Milk and OK Go's Damien Kulash, and the children's augmented reality reading app, Wonderscope (2018).
-In April 2020, after 2 years in development, Within released Supernatural, an in-home fitness, health, and wellness service for virtual reality, which combines real-life trainers with rhythm mapped exercises set in beautiful locations.
-In 2020, Within was named one of FastCompany's Most Innovative Companies and Supernatural was named "Best App" in Fast Company's 2020 Innovation by Design Awards.
+Originally named Vrse, Within was founded in 2014 by Chris Milk and Aaron Koblin, creators of Google’s Data Arts team.
+The company has produced and distributed augmented and virtual reality works including Clouds Over Sidra, in partnership with the United Nations (2015), Lambchild Superstar (2017), co-directed by Milk and OK Go's Damien Kulash, and the children's augmented reality reading app, Wonderscope (2018).
+In April 2020, after 2 years in development, Within released Supernatural, a home fitness, health, and wellness service for virtual reality, which combines footage of real-life trainers with rhythm-mapped exercises set in outdoor locations.
+In 2020, Within was named one of Fast Company's Most Innovative Companies.

-In October 2021, Meta Platforms agreed to buy Within for an undisclosed sum.
-In July 2022, the U.S. Federal Trade Commission sued Meta to block the acquisition arguing that "Meta could have chosen to try to compete.
+In October 2021, Meta Platforms, Inc. agreed to acquire Within for an undisclosed amount.
+In July 2022, the U.S. Federal Trade Commission sued Meta to block the acquisition, arguing that "Meta could have chosen to try to compete.
 Instead, it chose to buy."
 In February 2023, the FTC lost its case against Meta in federal court, allowing Meta to acquire the company.
-The acquisition completed the following week.
+The acquisition was completed the following week, and the FTC announced it would cancel an administrative proceeding against the acquisition later in the same month.

 In October 2022, Within sold the Wonderscope app to Amira Learning for an undisclosed amount.
-In February 2023, the Within app shut down "to focus exclusively on building Supernatural".
+In February 2023, the Within app shut down "to focus exclusively on building Supernatural."

 Investors

 On June 16, 2016, Within rebranded from Vrse and raised a $12.65 million Series A round led by Andreessen Horowitz, with participation from 21st Century Fox, WME, Tribeca Enterprises, Annapurna Pictures, Vice and Freelands Ventures.
 Current investors include Andreessen Horowitz, Temasek, Emerson Collective, 21st Century Fox, Raine Ventures, WME, Live Nation, Vice Media, Tribeca Enterprises, Annapurna Pictures, and Legendary Pictures.

-In 2017, Within announced it had raised a $40 million Series B round of funding led by Temasek and Emerson Collective including from existing investors Andreessen Horowitz, 21st Century Fox and Raine Ventures, and new investors WPP and Macro Ventures.
+In 2017, Within announced raising $40 million in a Series B round of funding led by Temasek and Emerson Collective including funding from existing investors Andreessen Horowitz, 21st Century Fox, and Raine Ventures and new investors WPP and Macro Ventures.

-Installations & Events

-In 2016, Within (known as VRSE at the time) showed roughly 1,200 attendees a synced 360-degree video collage at a TED Talk.